 Trend is the direction that prices are moving in, based on where they have been in the past.
 Trends are made up of peaks and troughs.
 It is the direction of those peaks and troughs that constitute a market’s trend.
-Whether those peaks and troughs are moving up, down, or sideways indicate the direction of the trend.
+Whether those peaks and troughs are moving up, down, or sideways indicates the direction of the trend.

-Three directions of trend
+3 directions of trend